 M.F.A., English, University of Massachusetts Amherst

 Science background plus speed.
 I have experience covering science and medicine on three daily newspapers with tight deadlines and have turned some projects around in a day.
-Specialist in RO1 and PO1 grant applications for NIH and proposals for NSF.
+Specialist in RO1 and PO1 grant applications for NIH.
 Recent clients include Harvard, U Michigan Medical School, the Dartmouth biochemistry department, and pharmaceutical companies.
 Currently lead writer at MIT’s Horizon Project.
-Topics have included public health, epidemiology, statistics, pharmaceutical and LED research—you name it.
+Topics have included public health, epidemiology, statistics, pharmaceutical and LED research —you name it.
 Specialist in grant applications for NIH.
 Also edit nonfiction books for readability, recent clients being Springer and the Brookings Institution Press.
 I do copyediting (commas, etc.) but am best at clarifying a paper marred by murky patches where you know what you wanted to say but didn’t get it quite right.
 Also teach expository writing; an account of the method is here: www.popecenter.org/commentaries/article.html?id=2843#comment-div.